dhis2/gf-exchange/README.md

 A data exchange can be configured with a config file called `exchange.json`.
 It must be readable by the user running the tool.

-A sample config file is found [here](config/localhost-play-exchange.json).

 There are three ways of providing the exchange config to the tool, described in the order of precedence:

-1) The exchange config can be passed as a command line argument:
+1) The exchange config can be passed as a command line argument (recommended):

 ```
 java -jar gf-exchange.jar /path/to/exchange.json